-When E\AGCH\DRX\Active is TRUE, the UE is required to monitor the E-AGCHs in the UE"s E-AGCH set continuously when the timer E\AGCH\Inactivity\Monitor\Threshold is running.
-The UE shall only monitor the E-AGCH subframes in the E-AGCH reception pattern when the timer is expired.
+When E\AGCH\DRX\Active is TRUE and TEBS is equal to zero, the UE is required to monitor the E-AGCHs in the UE's E-AGCH set continuously until the subframe when the timer E\AGCH\Inactivity\Monitor\Threshold is expired.
+The UE shall start to monitor the E-AGCH subframes in the E-AGCH reception pattern from the next subframe when the timer is expired.